ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/update.rst

         {updatedField}: {updatedValue}
     }

-For example, the following query will make the Task with ID 1 required to complete and will make it due at 10:30 a.m. on April 5, 2022:
+For example, the following query will make the following changes to the Task with ID 1:

+- The Task will be due at 10:30 a.m. on April 5, 2022;
+- The Task will be required to complete.

 .. code::